Office of Bilingual Education and World Languages

 Some positions may require additional credentials or a background check to verify your identity.

-Notes on ApplyingAPPLICATION: Qualified candidates should send a resume and letter of interest by September 6, 2019 to email@example.com (email submissions are preferred).
-You must include the Box number (P12-1970/03204) of the position in the subject line of your email to ensure receipt of your application.
+Notes on ApplyingAPPLICATION: Qualified candidates should send a resume and letter of interest to firstname.lastname@example.org (email submissions are preferred).
+Recruitment will continue until the position is filled.
+You must include the Box number (P12-2097/63217) of the position in the subject line of your email and cover letter to ensure receipt of your application.
+In order to qualify for the position, when you have current or prior New York State employment, you may be contacted by SED Personnel for your social security number to confirm your State employment history.